duncanmcclean/simple-commerce/docs/upgrade-guides/v4-x-to-v5-0.md

 To upgrade to Statamic 3.4, you should follow the steps outlined in the official [Upgrade Guide](https://statamic.dev/upgrade-guide/3-3-to-3-4).

+### Medium: Changes to Gateway API

+As part of improving the developer experience in Simple Commerce, there has been some changes to the Gateways API.
+If you're using a custom gateway in your project, you will need to make some manual changes, as detailed below.

+If you're using a built-in gateway, you don't need to worry about these changes.

+#### `prepare`

+-   The parameters for this method have changed.
+It now accepts `$request` and `$order` parameters, instead of a `Prepare` object.
+-   This method no longer returns a `Response`, instead it simply returns an array.

+#### `purchase`

+-   This method has been renamed `checkout`
+-   The parameters for this method have changed.
+It now accepts `$request` and `$order` parameters, instead of a `Prepare` object.
+-   This method no longer returns a `Response`, instead it simply returns an array.

+#### `purchaseRules`

+-   This method has been renamed `checkoutRules`

+#### `purchaseMessages`

+-   This method has been renamed `checkoutMessages`

+#### `getCharge`

+-   This method has been removed.
+It wasn't used by Simple Commerce anywhere so it didn't make sense to keep it.
+-   If you use it inside your gateway's class, you can keep it.

+#### `refundCharge`

+-   This method has been renamed `refund`
+-   This method now returns an `array`.
+The contents of which will be saved to the order's gateway data for future reference.

+#### `paymentDisplay`

+-   This method has been renamed `fieldtypeDisplay`

 ## Previous upgrade guides

 -   [v2.2 to v2.3](/upgrade-guides/v2-2-to-v2-3)